python/devguide/committing.rst

 To revert a merged pull request, press the ``Revert`` button at the bottom of the pull request.
 That will bring up the page to create a new pull request where the commit can be reverted.
-It also creates a new branch on the main CPython repository.
+It will also create a new branch on the main CPython repository.
 Delete the branch once the pull request has been merged.

 Always include the reason for reverting the commit to help others understand